 Our mission is to create and spread knowledge on how IT creates value for industry and society.
 Moreover, we act as a catalyst for realizing IT’s potential.
-Herefore, we are actively conducting research in four key areas: Explainable AI, Process Analytics in Healthcare, Digital Auditing and Behavioral Analytics.
+Herefore, we are actively conducting research in four key research lines: Explainable AI, Process Analytics in Healthcare, Digital Auditing and Behavioral Analytics.

 2019 - 2023